azinformatica/loki/README.md

 ## How to use

-Usage of az-confirm in Parent:
+Usage example of az-confirm component:
 ````
 <v-flex xs12 sm3 d-flex>
                     <v-btn @click="showDialog = true">Show Dialog Button</v-btn>